ezgikorkmmaz/restaurant-website/README.md

 <p>Note: </p>
 I added a comment line and a console in MealsInfo page.
 I used antd Radio button and there is an issue with package or it could be something I wasn't able to fix.
 Ingredients selected quality values looks like they change in each selection but I store them in an array and make calculations according to it.
 If you can check from console you can see.

-If you have any question or suggestion, feel free to ask.

-Hope to hear from you soon!